mlesniew/elicznik/README.md

 With the package installed readings can be retrieved by simply running the `elicznik` command:
 ```
-usage: elicznik [-h] [--format {raw,table,csv}] username password [start date] [end date]
+usage: elicznik [-h] [--format {table,csv}] [--api {chart,csv}] username password [start_date] [end_date]

 positional arguments:
   username              tauron-dystrybucja.pl user name
   password              tauron-dystrybucja.pl password
-  start date            Start date of date range to be retrieved, in ISO8601 format.
+  start_date            Start date of date range to be retrieved, in ISO8601 format.
 If the end date is omitted, it's the only date for which
                         measurements are retrieved.
-  end date              End date of date range to be retrieved, inclusive, in ISO8601 format.
+  end_date              End date of date range to be retrieved, inclusive, in ISO8601 format.
 Can be omitted to only retrieve a single day's
                         measurements.

-optional arguments:
+options:
   -h, --help            show this help message and exit
-  --format {raw,table,csv}
+  --format {table,csv}  Specify the output format
-                        Specify the output format
+  --api {chart,csv}     Specify which Tauron API to use to get the measurements.
 ```

 ### Example